leafsphp/docs/src/support.md

 # Support Leaf's Development

-Leaf was created as a little project to make writing APIs super easy, but it’s grown since 2019 and today, Leaf is housing a couple of open-source tools covering different software engineering regimes.
-The tools we maintain here are:

-- Leaf PHP framework and modules
+Leaf began in 2019 as a project to simplify API development but has since expanded to include a suite of open-source tools like the Leaf PHP framework, [Hanabira](https://hanajs.dev), and [Naytive](https://naytive.netlify.app).
-- Hanabira & libs
-- Naytive & libs

-Of course, we are committed to keeping all this open-source and free for everyone to use.
-However, maintaining and developing new features for Leaf takes up a lot of time and resources.
-Most of Leaf's costs have been covered by the team members, but the project has grown and so have the expenses.
-We've reached a point where sustaining and growing Leaf requires more than just part-time efforts from our team.
-To truly take Leaf to the next level, we need to support maintainers who can dedicate themselves to working on Leaf full-time, and we need your help to make this happen.
+We are committed to keeping all this open-source and free, but maintaining and developing new features now requires significant time and resources.
+As the project has grown, so have the costs, which have been mostly covered by the team.
+To sustain and grow Leaf, we need your help to support full-time maintainers.

-By becoming a sponsor, you directly contribute to the growth of the Leaf ecosystem, enabling us to deliver more features, better support, and ongoing updates.
-Your sponsorship makes a real difference, helping us keep Leaf accessible and free for everyone.
-Join us in shaping the future of Leaf — every contribution counts!
+Become a sponsor and help us grow the Leaf ecosystem with more features, better support, and ongoing updates while keeping it free and accessible for everyone.

 ## How to Sponsor